GMLC-TDC/HELICS/interfaces/README.md

-# HELICS SWIG extension
+# HELICS Interface extensions (mostly using SWIG)

-Currently supports Python and MATLAB.
+Currently supports Python, Python2, MATLAB, Java, and octave, and C# will generate and is somewhat usable but not completely.